The MegaMillions lottery, scheduled to be drawn on 10/19/18, is expected to pay out $364,514,000 as a lump sum. That’s A LOT of money!

 - Lottery winners are more likely to declare bankruptcy within three to five years than the average American.

-Want to learn more about time blocking?
+Want to learn more about?
 Here are a few resources to get you started:

 - RELATED BLOG POST: How to Budget